All Cases

 • +1 Issue

 In May 2024, Laura Griffin, a Muslim woman, was forcibly removed from her home by LVMPD during an eviction.
 While being arrested, Ms. Griffin explained she is Muslim and repeatedly asked for and was denied her religious head covering.
 During the course of her arrest, transport, and booking, Ms. Griffin requested her head covering over three dozen times.
 Officers not only ignored her requests but also actively denied her access to her head covering, even when it was brought to the police station by her son.
 The ACLU of Nevada filed a lawsuit against LVMPD for violating Ms. Griffin’s rights under the U.S. Constitution.
 In addition to providing damages for the harm caused to Ms. Griffin, the LVMPD adopted policies and provided training to ensure that people who are arrested are afforded religious accommodations and that such mistreatment does not happen again.
+UPDATE: On February 19, 2025, a settlement was reached and the case was dismissed.

 Court Case